 It's worth noting that registered agents will not typically handle any other mail on your business' behalf, although some professional services may do so for an additional fee.

 Whether you'd like to appoint yourself, another member of the LLC, or a professional service to act as the business' registered agent, you'll be able to do so on the Articles of Organization.
-Take a look at what this process will entail below:

 IF YOU FORM AN LLC ONLINE